Overcoming the Curvature Bottleneck in MeanFlow: More Discussion

 \section{More Discussion}

 In this section, we provide additional analysis and context for our method.
-We begin by discussing the broader impact of our approach.
-We then revisit the theoretical motivation for using a single reflow iteration and explain how our perspective complements existing analyses.
-Finally, we compare our method with the concurrent CMT method~\citep{hu2025cmt}.
+We begin by discussing its limitations and then examine the broader impact of our approach.
+Next, we revisit the theoretical motivation for using a single rectification iteration and explain how our perspective complements existing analyses.
+Finally, we compare our method with the concurrent CMT method~\cite{hu2025cmt}.